 Learn a good oral hygiene routine including how to remove plaque from teeth

 Lack of proper plaque and tartar removal will always threaten your smile.
 If your gums are bleeding when you brush, you have gum problems.
 With good hygiene and your dentist’s help, you can consistently prevent any problems.
 Learn how to prevent plaque buildup and get or recommendations for top rated oral hygiene products.
 Schedule a consultation by calling our dentist office in Lake Forest, IL, at 847-234-0517.
-We serve residents of Chicago and all surrounding communities.
+We offer dental consultations to residents of Chicago and all surrounding communities.